santiagonars/memorization-aid/README.md

 Author: Santiago Norena

-Tool application to help practice learning and memorizing new topics of interest.
+Use case: Tool application to help practice learning and memorizing new topics of interest.

 #### Memorizarion Aid (VERSION 1)